Borghezane/CarouselMiniSystem/README.md

 look in console the address and port flask is using

-in your navegator use
+in your browser use
 * **address:port/login**
-to acess the admin with username and password you choose on python shell
+to acess the admin with username and password you chose on python shell
 * **address:port/** or  **address:port/home**
-to look yours carousels
+to see your carousels